 - Andy Meek – Chair – Andy is a long term resident of Prickshaw who enjoys the open countryside and moors that surround the village and is very keen to see this preserved.
 Works part-time in the transport and logistics sector.

-- Councillor Wendy Cocks – As a relative newcomer to the Borough but a keen walker (when time allows), the beautiful moor and Cotton Famine Road are a joy to me.
-I have done community work with older people for 20 years and now work for a national housing policy charity.
-As a Councillor I am the assistant to the Cabinet Member for Health & Wellbeing and Chair of the Rochdale Township Clean and Green Priority Group.
-I am also a member of the Rochdale Township Committee and the Spotland and Falinge Area Forum.
-My appointments to outside bodies include Greater Manchester Passenger Transport Authority Ring & Ride Steering Group, Rochdale Boroughwide Housing Board Representative Committee, Rochdale Chamber of Commerce Local Council and Rochdale Shop Mobility Executive Committee.
+- Councillor Wendy Cocks – Wendy, as a relative newcomer to the Borough and a keen walker (when time allows) says, “The beautiful moor and Cotton Famine Road are a joy to me”.
+Wendy has done community work with older people for 20 years and now does work for a national housing policy charity.
+As a Councillor, Wendy is the assistant to the Cabinet Member for Health & Wellbeing and Chair of the Rochdale Township Clean and Green Priority Group.
+She is also a member of the Rochdale Township Committee and the Spotland and Falinge Area Forum.
+Her appointments to outside bodies include Greater Manchester Passenger Transport Authority Ring & Ride Steering Group, Rochdale Boroughwide Housing Board Representative Committee, Rochdale Chamber of Commerce Local Council and Rochdale Shop Mobility Executive Committee.

 - Dr. Steve Davison – is a long standing resident of Norden with a passion for the environment, the outdoors and our wealth of local heritage.
 He loves mountain biking on our extensive local trails and Rooley Moor Road is one of his favourite routes.
 Steve says, “I am always surprised that so many people in Rochdale haven’t heard about the road or its historic significance”.
 Steve is a scientist by training with a doctorate in physics and most of his career has been involved in IT.
 Steve developed the initial version of the forum’s website and is pleased to see what a valuable resource it has become as a result of the hard work of others.

 - Philip Massey – Phil is a local business owner who currently attends the Spotland & Falinge Area Forum, and is a member of the Rochdale In Bloom committee.
 He is passionate about improving community and building pride of place.

 You can contact any of our Trustees by sending an email, marked for their attention, to: firstname.lastname@example.org